The University of Pittsburgh provides coverage for employees during both personal and University-related travel.

-Under all plans, if you have a life threatening emergency, you have the comfort of knowing you are covered worldwide.
-In medical emergency situations:
+Under all plans, medical emergency situations are covered worldwide.
+In emergency situations:

 - Seek care immediately from the nearest emergency facility